ibm-cloud-docs/EventStreams/eventstreams153.md

 <dt><strong>TOPIC</strong></dt>
 <dd>Required.
 Name of the destination Kafka topic</dd>
 <dt><strong>QUEUE_MANAGER</strong></dt>
 <dd>Required.
-Name of the MQ queue manager</dd>
+Name of the source MQ queue manager</dd>
 <dt><strong>QUEUE</strong></dt>
 <dd>Required.
 Name of the source MQ queue </dd>
 <dt><strong>CHANNEL_NAME</strong></dt>
-<dd>Required (unless using bindings or CCDT).
+<dd>Required (unless you're using bindings or CCDT).
 Name of the server-connection channel.</dd>
 <dt><strong>CONNECTION_NAME_LIST</strong></dt>
-<dd>Required (unless using bindings or CCDT).
+<dd>Required (unless you're using bindings or CCDT).
 A list of one or more host(port) entries for connecting to the queue manager.
 Separate entries with a comma.
 </dl>

-### Get COS credentials using the IBM Cloud console
+### Get IBM MQ on Cloud credentials using the IBM Cloud console
 {: #connect_enterprise_external_console_mq}

-1. Locate your Cloud Object Storage service on the dashboard.
+1. Locate your MQ service on the dashboard.
 2. Click your service tile.
 3. Click **Service Credentials**.
 4. Click **New Credential**.